 Engrave the stars.
 Pretty self-explanatory, take the Dremel and color in the space (engrave) between the stars.
 I was fortunate enough to have a flex shaft attachment which made this a little easier.
 Use a pointed bit when making the tips of the stars.

 Take your time and be careful.
 There is no reason to rush this step as this creates one of the most prominent and unique features of the whole project.

 Congratulations on a job well done!
 You have now, before, a simple project that you can be very proud of and will certainly gather quite a few “wows” at the next outing.
-You could certainly use some clear sealant to the table at this point to make sure it does not get stained.
-Other than that, the table is complete.
+You could certainly use some clear sealant on the pallet coffee table at this point to make sure it does not get stained.
+Other than that, the table is now complete.

 If you liked this project, you will also like viewing DIY Pallet Coffee Tables